Geoff Crudgington

 Geoff Crudgington (born 14 February 1952) is an English former professional footballer who made 633 appearances in the Football League playing as a goalkeeper for Aston Villa, Bradford City, Toronto Metros, Crewe Alexandra, Swansea City and Plymouth Argyle.
-He went on to become Football in the Community officer and goalkeeping coach at Plymouth Argyle.
+He went on to become a Community officer and goalkeeping coach at Plymouth Argyle.
 Crudgington served as the club's Chief Scout from May 2010 until January 2011 when, as a result of the club's financial difficulties, he left the club by mutual consent.